slaclab/smurf-server-scripts/docker_scripts/README.md

 You need to repeat these steps every time you make changes to C++ code.

 If you make changes to these repositories and want to push them back to Github, you need to create a new branch (the reason for this is that when you checkout a tagged version, you will in  detached mode, i.e. no attach to any branch).
-In order to do that you can run the following command (you can create the new branch even after committing changes):"
+In order to do that you can run the following commands (you can create the new branch even after committing changes):"
 ```
 git checkout -b <new-branch-name>"
 git push -set-upstream origin <new-branch-name>"